JulienLach/EffiTech/README.md

 -   **JSDoc**: Move to `/backend` folder, run `npm run doc` to generate documentation for the `/data` files.
 -   **apidoc**: Move to `/backend` folder, for API documentation written in the `/services/api.js` file, run `npm run apidoc`.

+Then to see the documentation pages, run `index.html` from both folders with LiveServer VSCode extension for exemple.

 ## <a name="end-to-end-functional-test"></a> End-to-End Functional Test

 <details>